Almost 100 tonnes of packaging waste created in Ireland this Christmas

-Close to 1,000 tones of waste will have been created over Christmas, although a change in recycling rules will mean that much more of it can be recycled this year.
+Close to 1,000 tonnes of waste will have been created over Christmas, although a change in recycling rules will mean that much more of it can be recycled this year.

 Since September, all plastics can go into the recycling bin, so common items such as bubble wrap, cardboard boxes, bread wrappers, and chocolate and biscuit trays, can all be placed in the recycling bin this Christmas.